GSA/plainlanguage.gov/_pages/about/definitions/index.md

 ---
-title: What is Plain Language?
+title: What is plain language?
 permalink: /about/definitions/
 sidenav: about
 redirect_from: